aiidateam/aiida-core/docs/source/examples/pwimmigrant_tutorial.rst

 * UpfData -- one for each of the atomic species, based on the pseudopotential files specified in the ``ATOMIC_SPECIES`` card
 * settings ParameterData --  if there are any fixed coordinates, or if the gamma kpoint is used

-All units conversion and/or coordinate transformations are handled automatically, and the input nodes are generated in the correct units and coordinates required by AiiDa.
+All units conversion and/or coordinate transformations are handled automatically, and the input nodes are generated in the correct units and coordinates required by AiiDA.

 .. note:: Any existing UpfData nodes are simply linked without recreation; no duplicates are generated during this method call.